CalConnect/PUBLIC_DRAFTS/jscontact/draft-stepanek-jscontact.md

   entries name organizational units.
 - jobTitle: String (optional).
   The job title or functional position of the contact.
+- role: String (optional).
+  The role, function or part played in a particular situation by the contact.
+In contrast to a job title, the role might differ for example in project contexts.
 - emails: ContactInformation[] (optional).
   An array of ContactInformation objects where the values are email addresses.
 Types are:
   - `personal` The address is for emailing the contact in a personal context.